seansovine/numerical_examples/cpp_matrix/README.md

 particular project, but it has been a great learning experience to work on it.

-An eventual goal is to use this library as part of the implementation of a basic, yet fairly general, differential equation solver, again just for the sake of learning.
+An eventual goal is to use this library as part of the implementation of a basic, yet fairly general, differential equation solver, also just for the sake of learning.

 ## Features